No, clean energy can’t be imposed without hurting the most vulnerable!

 A comprehensive system is needed to facilitate a 30-year transition from fossil fuels to clean energy.

-Governments may need to design regulatory measures to support the transition.
-However, these regulations should be structured to place a greater financial burden on the wealthy rather than on the poor.
-Crafting such an equitable system is a complex challenge that has yet to be effectively addressed.
+Governments may need to design regulatory measures to support this transition.
+However, they must do so by placing a greater financial burden on the wealthy rather than on the poor.
+Crafting such an equitable system has yet to be achieved.